 This enables the use of weak dredged soil in land reclamation, shoal and tideland construction and refilling former dredging sites.
 In the construction of Shin-Honmoku Wharf in Yokohama Port, it was used as a material for the partition wall*.

 *An embankment built under the water surface on the inside of a perimeter wall to divide the land into sections for reclamation.

 Steel Slag Hydrated Matrix

 Steel slag hydrated matrix is a steel slag product that can be used as a substitute for concrete but uses ground granulated blast furnace slag instead of cement and steel slag instead of natural gravel and sand aggregate as its ingredients.
 It effectively uses steel slag and does not rely on natural aggregate, thereby reducing environmental impact, uses less cement and in turn reduces CO₂ emissions.

 There are many examples of blocks and artificial stones made from steel slag hydrated matrix being used as a substitute for concrete blocks and natural stones in harbor works, including the runway D construction project at Haneda Airport by the Ministry of Land, Infrastructure, Transport and the coastal reconstruction project after the Great East Japan Earthquake.
-In addition, we are conducting onsite monitoring in the Katsunan Central Zone in Chiba port with the help of a local fishing association to assess the impact of these blocks on marine diversity.
+In addition, we are conducting onsite monitoring in the Katsunan Central Zone in Chiba port with the help of a local fishing association to assess the impact of these blocks on marine biodiversity.

 Use of Granulated Blast Furnace Slag to Reduce CO₂ Emission